yoenoo/yoenoo/README.md

 I am a data scientist and AI researcher in finance working on NLP and language models.

 - 💼 Currently a research analyst / data scientist at a bulge bracket bank
-- ⌛ Working on building a deep learning library entirely from scratch
+- ⌛ Building a deep learning library entirely from scratch
 - 📩 How to reach me: yjang385 at gmail.com

 ### ⚡ Languages and Tools